AI Automation

 The Billing Recovery Opportunity

 One of the highest-ROI applications of AI in law firms is improving billing capture.
-Research consistently shows that attorneys underreport billable time by 10–30% — primarily because time entry is done after the fact from memory, and shorter tasks or tasks that blur into personal time get forgotten.
+Attorneys underreport billable time by 10–30% — because time entry is done from memory after the fact.
+Shorter tasks and anything that blurs into personal time gets forgotten entirely.

-AI time tracking systems that capture activity from calendar, email, and document work patterns can recover 0.5–2 hours of billable time per attorney per week.
-At $250–$500/hour for a typical firm, that's $6,500–$52,000/year per attorney in recovered revenue — from capturing work that was already done but never billed.
+AI time tracking captures activity from calendar, email, and document work patterns — recovering 0.5–2 hours of billable time per attorney per week.
+At $250–$500/hour, that's $6,500–$52,000/year per attorney in recovered revenue from work already done but never billed.

 Ethics and Compliance Considerations